Gardening Advice

 As the name suggests, these types of plants stay close to the ground and they can both help your garden thrive, as well as make your backyard look more eye-pleasing.
 So, which groundcover plants can make a nice addition to your garden:

 A soil’s pH level is also a very important factor in your plant’s development.
 The ideal soil’s pH level, so to speak, is around 6.5.
-While some kinds of plants prefer more acidic (under 6.5) or more alkaline (over 6.5) types of soil, the vast majority that grows in Australia can thrive best in neutral soil.
+While some kinds of plants prefer more acidic (under 6.5) or more alkaline (over 6.5) types of soil, the vast majority that grow in Australia can thrive best in neutral soil.

 How to know in which category your soil belongs?
 Fortunately, you can find pH test kits available both online and in stores that can give you the answer.
 As for how to make your soil more healthy and neutral, there are a few things you can test: